 The University of York Music Education Group has been running for over 10 years led by groups of students passionate about music education for all.
-We run musical workshops in Primary and secondary schools, hospitals and care homes across York ranging from African drumming to Ukuleles, kazoos, singing, instrument demonstrations and many more!
-All of our workshops are free of charge for everyone making music accessible to all!
+We run musical workshops in Primary and Secondary schools, Hospitals, Care Homes, and other Community Groups across York.
+Our key workshops include, Using Your Voice, Body Percussion, Djembe Drumming, Samba Drumming, Instrument Demonstrations, and Q&A Sessions; but we are always open to requests and will try to facilitate these as best we can.
+All of our workshops are free of charge, making music accessible to all!

 We are very grateful to the Ed De Nunzio Charitable Trust who have funded our activities for several years.
 Without their generous support we would not be able to offer as many activities or reach as many people.
 Please do check out their website.

 'I used MEG last term at the care home I work at.
 Red Lodge.

 They provided me with a massive range of music entertainment.
 We had a far reaching variety of different music from all over the world and experienced different cultures.
 Always delivered with friendly and happy students.
 The residents love the sessions and I look forward to working with Alicia in the future.
 Thank you for all their efforts.'

 Red Lodge care home